-We spend a lot of our time seeking mountain top experiences.
-The prevailing view is that life is about seeking things that exhilarate us, that bring us exuberant joy.
+We spend a lot of our time seeking mountaintop experiences.
+The prevailing view is that life is about chasing circumstances that exhilarate us, that bring us exuberant joy.

-The danger of the mountain is we believe life has to always be this way.
-That we must feel the exuberance, the high, in order to be ok.
-We sink into apathy or delusion to replace the unrealistic hope that all things will feel great all the time.
-Living in one extreme or the other – both to our demise.
+The danger of the mountain is that we believe life has to always be this way.
+That we must feel this exuberance, this high, in order to be okay.
+We sink into apathy or delusion to protect the unrealistic hope that all things will feel great all the time.

-The truth is we can be ok throughout any of the terrains of life.
+The truth is we can be okay throughout any of the terrains of life.
 It is our perception that sustains us, not the manipulation of our circumstances.
 We do not achieve peace by overwhelming ourselves with joy.
-We find peace by accepting and understanding the value of all circumstances, every situation.
+We find peace by accepting and understanding the value of all circumstances, in any situation.